Marpole Women's Auxiliary: Marpole Women's Auxiliary 1946 presentation to the Government

 Early in the spring of 1947 the Minister of Finance announced that money had been set aside and plans were being drawn up for a new hospital but when the budget came down there was no mention of such funds or plans and there the matter rested.

-Pearson Hospital (now George Pearson Centre) was built in 1952 for tuberculosis patients at first, then an extension was built for polio patients.
-It wasn't until May, 1964 that the Allco patients were transferred to Pearson Hospital and those from the Marpole Infirmary in April of the following year.
+Pearson Hospital (now Oak Care Centre) was built in 1952 for tuberculosis patients at first, then an extension was built for polio patients.
+It wasn't until May 1964 that the Allco patients were transferred to Pearson Hospital and those from the Marpole Infirmary in April of the following year.

-George Pearson Centre
+Oak Care Centre, formerly George Pearson Centre

 The staff at Pearson Hospital were notified late in 1963 that the patients in the three infirmaries were now its responsibility.
 By April, 1965 all the patients had been transferred into Pearson and it was quite a task getting them all settled and getting the Marpole Infirmary staff and the Pearson Hospital staff working together harmoniously and efficiently.
 Some of the patients came to Pearson with some fear that they would not like their new surroundings, but in a very short time all of them settled down and appeared quite happy.

 The next year presented quite a number of difficulties, as the Activity Wing had not been built and the Physiotherapy and Occupational Therapy Departments had insufficient working space.
 The Auxiliary was influential in obtaining the Activity Wing and this helped greatly in the care of extended care patients.

 When the patients were transferred to Pearson from Allco and Marpole Infirmary, the Auxiliary moved to Pearson too.
 They started visiting people already living in Pearson which included the Polio Pavilion and Tuberculosis Wards, totaling 179 patients.
 Each week the Auxiliary would write letters, do small sewing jobs and generally aided in the patients comforts, especially those who had limited visitors.
 The visiting time each month averaged over 100 hours.
 Christmas was a very busy period for the Auxiliary.
 Each year a committee purchased and wrapped gifts to be placed beside each patients bed.
 Flowers were donated for the chapel, wards and Activity room.

-The Marpole Women's Auxiliary continues to support residents at George Pearson Centre.
-The Auxiliary turned 70 years old in 2008.
+The Marpole Women's Auxiliary continues to support residents at Oak Care Centre.
+The Auxiliary turned 87 years old in 2025 (70 years old in 2008).